Pushkaltoocool/urgency-categorizer/README.md

 Modify the threshold in classify_with_threshold to set a desired confidence level for automatic classification.

 ## License
-- This project is licensed under the MIT License.
+- This project is licensed under the Creative Commons Attribution 4.0 (CC BY 4.0).
 See the LICENSE file for details.

 Acknowledgements
 - HuggingFace Transformers